 Service Delivery Strategy (O.C.G.A. §36-70-20): In addition, state law requires that all projects funded be consistent with the community's adopted Service Delivery Strategy (O.C.G.A. §36-70-20).
-The appropriate citation of the Strategy along with any attachments and service area maps should be included in the application, along with a signed certification that the project is consistent with the Strategy.
-If the project is not covered by the adopted Strategy, a statement to that effect should be included in the certification.
+The appropriate citation of the Strategy along with attachments and service area maps should be included in the application, along with a signed certification that the project is consistent with the Strategy.
+Maps should include the project area, or facility, in relation to the approved service area for that activity.
+If the project is not covered by the adopted Strategy by August 3, 2018, it will not be eligible for funding.